mzmll/CNSA-data_standard/Sample/sample.rst

 * Definition: cross-sectional position in the hillslope where sample was collected. sample area position in relation to surrounding areas
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'summit', 'shoulder', 'backslope', 'footslope', 'toeslope']
+* Value syntax: ['', 'summit', 'shoulder', 'backslope', 'footslope', 'toeslope', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **slope aspect** : ``slope_aspect``